jgoz/beeline/README.md

 }
 ```

-This arguably clearer and helps us live DRY.
+This is arguably clearer and helps us live DRY.

 ## API Documentation and Examples